Last updated July 21, 2017

 4. How much does it cost to apply for a sales tax permit in Florida?

 Online registration is free.
-For paper registration there is a $5 fee.
+There is a $5 fee to register by mail.
 Other business registration fees may apply.
 Contact each state’s individual department of revenue for more about registering your business.

 5. How long does it take to receive your Florida sales tax permit?